hashicorp/vault-client-dotnet/docs/System.md

 <a name="writeloggers"></a>
 # **WriteLoggers**
-> void WriteLoggers (WriteLoggersRequest writeLoggersRequest)
+> void WriteLoggers (WriteLoggersRequest writeLoggersRequest, TimeSpan? wrapTTL = null)

 Modify the log level for all existing loggers.